JoshCantor/spotifeye/README.md

 	We will present a dashboard with visualizations of the acoustic traits of all your saved songs!

-##What technoligies was this application built with?
+##What technologies was this application built with?
     * D3.js
     * AngularJS
     * Express.js & Node.js